 The Capital One® Venture® Rewards Credit Card is a great choice for global travelers who have a lower spending profile or who don't want to shell out $500 in credit card fees.
-Compared to the other cards on this list, the Capital One® Venture® Rewards Credit Card has better general spending rewards and decently competitive welcome bonus: 2 miles per dollar spent on all purchases and ability to enjoy a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months, equal to $500 in travel.
+Compared to the other cards on this list, the Capital One® Venture® Rewards Credit Card has better general spending rewards and decently competitive welcome bonus: 2 Miles per dollar on every purchase, every day and ability to enjoy a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months, equal to $500 in travel.

 The Global Entry and TSA Precheck benefit on the Capital One Venture Rewards Credit Card is similar to what is offered by the other cards on the list: an $85 or $100 fee reimbursement.